deepinsight/mxnet-operator/README.md

 TODO
 <!--

-TfJob provides a K8s resource representing a single, distributed, TensorFlow job.
+MxJob provides a K8s resource representing a single, distributed, TensorFlow job.
-The Spec and Status (defined in [tf_job.go](https://github.com/jlewi/mlkube.io/blob/master/pkg/spec/tf_job.go)) are customized for TensorFlow.
+The Spec and Status (defined in [mx_job.go](https://github.com/jlewi/mlkube.io/blob/master/pkg/spec/mx_job.go)) are customized for TensorFlow.
 The spec allows specifying the Docker image and arguments to use for each TensorFlow replica (i.e. master, worker, and parameter server).
 The status provides relevant information such as the number of replicas in various states.